Luke, Evangelist, Physician, Artist

 ncregister.com

 A blessed feast of Saint Luke (+84) to all our readers!
 He was one of the four evangelists, author of the third Gospel – and also, as our Tradition has it, of the Acts of the Apostles.
 He was therefore responsible for a quarter of the New Testament, more than any other writer.
 He may have also had a hand in the Letter to the Hebrews.
 In the Letter to the Colossians, Saint Paul describes Luke as a physician, and his healing stories are particularly poignant and insightful.
-He also was apparently the first iconographer, painting – or ‘writing’, as they say in the East – the first images of our Lady, of Christ, and of Saints Peter and Paul, much of which has been lost, although the ‘Black Madonna’ purports to be by Luke’s own hand.
+He also was apparently the first iconographer, painting – or ‘writing’, as they say in the East – the first images of our Lady, of Christ, and of Saints Peter and Paul, all of them apparently lost, although the ‘Black Madonna’ purports to be by Luke’s own hand.

 wikipedia.org